CyberBullying – What Parents Can Do To Help Children

 - Encourage your school to conduct cyberbullying prevention education.

-Many news articles have created a great fear among the parents and children on this issue of cyberbullying.
-To this extent people feel overwhelmed.
+Many news articles have created a great fear among parents and children about the issue of cyberbullying.
+To this extent, people feel overwhelmed.
 With the barrage of stories increasing in the media, there is a learned helplessness that emerges over time.
 Nobody takes any real action because posting a comment or liking the status is deemed action.